-With the ever-increasing cost of campgrounds, many RVers are looking for Free Overnight RV Parking.
-There are many folks searching on RV Forums and Google looking for Overnight RV Parking every day.
-It has just become too expensive for RVers to spend $50 to stay one night at a campground and then be on the way to their ultimate destination in the morning.
+With the ever-increasing cost of campgrounds, many RVers are looking for free overnight RV parking and camping to save money.
+Many folks search on RV forums to find free RV camping or parking every day.
+It has just become too expensive for RVers to spend $50 or more to stay one night at a campground and then be on the way to their ultimate destination in the morning.

 What is Overnight RV Parking?

 Overnight RV parking means that you are parking your RV for one night to get some sleep between destinations.
 Rather than pay $50 or more to stay one night in a campground then leave the next morning, some folks prefer to avoid the campground fee, save their money, and find a free place to park.
 Hence the term, overnight RV parking.